andrerom/HiMVC/README.md

 * (...)

 #History?
-This project has been my kitchen sink for testing different parts of what is needed for eZ Publish 5 since back in 2009 when the project was called Project V.
+This project has been a kitchen sink for testing different parts of what is needed for eZ Publish 5 since back in 2009 when the project was called Project V.
 The code has evolved heavily since then in several iterations, large parts of that w/o version control and the part that did have history had lots of irrelevant info so it was squashed.
 But in gernal since 2009 it has provided ideas for large performance improvements in eZINI and eZSession in eZ Publish, and certain concepts in ezp-next (current code name for eZ Publish 5).